ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

   - /about.html
 ---

-This is the homepage of ZIWEI ZHANG, a fourth-year Ph.D candidate in the Department of Computer Science and Technology, Tsinghua University.
-Feel free to contact me through email.
+This is the homepage of ZIWEI ZHANG, a fourth-year Ph.D. candidate in the Department of Computer Science and Technology, Tsinghua University.
+If you want to contact me, feel free to drop me an email.

 News
 =====